ros-navigation/docs.nav2.org/tutorials/docs/navigation2_dynamic_point_following.rst

 0- Create the Behavior Tree
 ---------------------------

-Let's start from this simple behavior tree:
+Let's start from this simple behavior tree.
+This behavior tree with replan a new path every 1hz and pass that path to the controller to follow:

 .. code-block:: xml